mbuckler/personal-website/content/home/about.md

 department here at Cornell University.
 I'm advised by [Prof Adrian Sampson](http://www.cs.cornell.edu/~asampson/).

-My graduate research focusses on embedded computer vision.
+My graduate research focuses on embedded computer vision.
 In my work I've found that abstractions can simplify the design process, but breaking down boundaries through hardware-software co-design can produce superior results.
 For this reason I see myself as a system